Theragatha - The Verses of the Senior Monks

 213The conceited mind, addicted to pleasure,

-Impales itself on its own stake.
+impales itself on its own stake.

 It goes only where

-There’s a stake, a chopping block.
+there’s a stake, a chopping board.

-214I declare you the demon mind!
+214I declare you the loser mind!

 I declare you the insidious mind!